fabacab/inline-gdocs-viewer/readme.txt

 == Frequently Asked Questions ==

+= Will my website be updated when my Google Spreadsheets change? = Yes.
+Changes you make to your Google Spreadsheets will be shown on your website within a few minutes.

+To improve your website's performance, Inline Google Spreadsheet Viewer automatically caches spreadsheets for 10 minutes.
+If you are making many changes quickly and/or you don't want to wait for the cache to expire on its own, you can add the `use_cache="no"` attribute to your shortcode to disable the caching mechanism:

+    [gdoc key="ABCDEFG" use_cache="no"]

+After you save and reload the page, you should see near-instant updates.
+Note that disabling the plugin's cache can result in decreased performance.
+Disabling the cache is recommended only for relatively small spreadsheets (less than 100 rows or so) or for debugging purposes.

 = The default style is ugly.
 Can I change it? =
 Yes, if you're able to change your theme's style sheet.
 The plugin renders HTML with plenty of [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) hooks.
 Use the `igsv-table` class from your style sheets to target the plugin's `<table>` element.